tophefo/IpCamera/README.md

 For the above notifications to work you will need to setup multiple users with the same email address's at the Openhab cloud.

+## Snapshots

+There are a number of ways to use snapshots with this binding, however the best way is to always request the snapshot directly from the camera unless there is a reason why this does not work.
+The reason for this is to keep network traffic to a minimum and to prevent creating a bottleneck with loads of traffic in and out of your Openhab servers network port.

+Ways to use snapshots are:

++ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` for the current snapshot which only works if the binding is setup to fetch snapshots for the image channel.
+This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
++ Use the Create GIF feature (explained in more detail below) and use a preroll value >0.
+This creates a number of snapshots in the ffmpeg output folder called snapshotXXX.jpg where XXX starts at 0 and increases each poll amount of time.
+This means you can get a snapshot from an exact amount of time before, on or after triggering the GIF to be created.
+Handy for cameras which lag due to slow processors and buffering.
+These snapshots can be fetched either directly as they exist on disk, or via this url format. ``http://192.168.xxx.xxx:54321/snapshot0.jpg``
++ You can also read the image data directly and use it in rules, there are some examples on the forum how to do this, however it is easier to use the above methods.

 ## How to get working video streams

 IMPORTANT:
-Unlike snapshots, the streaming server works by allowing access to the video streams with no user/password for requests that come from an IP listed in the white list.
+The bindings file server works by allowing access to the snapshot and video streams with no user/password for requests that come from an IP located in the white list.
 Requests from outside IP's or internal requests not on the white list will fail to get any answer.
-If you prefer to use your own firewall, you can also choose to make the ip whitelist equal "DISABLE" to turn this feature off and then all internal IP's will have access but external access is still blocked.
+If you prefer to use your own firewall instead, you can also choose to make the ip whitelist equal "DISABLE" to turn this feature off and then all internal IP's will have access.
+All external IP access is still blocked.

 There are now multiple ways to get a moving picture:
 + Animated GIF.
-+ HLS Http Live Streaming which uses h264 can can be used to cast to a Chromecast.
++ HLS (Http Live Streaming) which uses h264 that can be used to cast to Chromecast devices.
 + MJPEG which uses multiple jpeg files to create what is called MOTION JPEG.

 To get the first two video formats working, you need to install the ffmpeg program.
 Visit their site here to learn how <https://ffmpeg.org/>

-Under linux ffmpeg can be installed very easily with this command.
+Under linux, Ffmpeg can be installed very easily with this command.

 ```
 sudo apt update && sudo apt install ffmpeg